 The Heart of Heart Line Counseling

-Owner, Clinic Director, Clinical Supervisor, & Psychotherapist
+Owner, Director, Supervisor, & Psychotherapist

 With over 12 years of experience, and as a Licensed Clinical Social Worker, I'm deeply committed to fostering self-empowerment and providing a laid-back and welcoming therapeutic experience for my clients.
 I firmly believe in the importance of walking alongside my clients in their journey, rather than imposing directives or ultimatums.
 My specialties include medical and behavioral health integration, trauma-informed interventions, and a holistic approach to psychotherapy.
 At Heart Line Counseling, clients can expect a safe space to explore interventions tailored to their unique needs and goals.
 Outside of my work, I enjoy spending time with my husband and three beautiful children.
 I find solace in diving into mystery books, savoring a cup of tea on the porch while soaking in nature's beauty, and preparing delicious meals for my family to enjoy.
 It's my passion to empower individuals on their path to healing and growth.